simonteozw/tp/docs/UserGuide.md

 Examples: `T edit 1 n/Assignment 1 d/22/11/2020`

-Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Task list.
+Remark: The `INDEX` provided must be positive and cannot be larger than number of Tasks.
 At least 1 field must be provided for editing. i.e. `T edit 1` is not allowed.

 ### Delete